Costs Considered in Assessing Whether a Contract is Onerous (Amendments to IAS 37)

 - Robert Stojek, Almudena Alcala

-The objective of this project is to align the definition of liabilities in IAS 37 Provisions, Contingent Liabilities and Contingent Assets with the Conceptual Framework and to respectively amend the assessment of whether a contract is onerous.
-The amendments will:
+The objective of this project is to clarify the requirements of IAS 37 Provisions, Contingent Liabilities and Contingent Assets regarding the assessment of whether a contract is onerous.